We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 To see if a product is vegan, check the back of the box and make sure it doesn’t have any:

-Here are the very best natural hair dyes for 2021.
+Here are the very best natural hair dyes.

 Key ingredients: keratin, argan oil, ginseng root extract